-To reiterate, even if you have very low or no earnings, you still need to make a personal tax declaration using Formulaire n°2042.
+To reiterate, if your tax residence is in France, even if you have very low or no earnings, you still need to make a personal tax declaration using Formulaire n°2042.
 If you are exempt from paying taxes, you’ll receive un avis de situation (formerly called un avis de non-imposition) which states your tax assessment situation and may grant you access to certain social services and benefits.

 2. France taxes its residents on their worldwide income.